Advancement Project

 The Advancement Project is a politically liberal American nonprofit organization that focuses on racial justice issues.
 The organization has a national office in Washington, D.C., as well as a California-specific office based in Los Angeles.

-Organization overview
+Overview

 The Advancement Project was founded in 1999 by civil rights lawyers in Los Angeles and Washington D.C.

 The organization is made up of two offices: Advancement Project National Office (based in Washington, D.C.) and Advancement Project California.

 The executive director of the Advancement Project's national office is Judith Browne Dianis.
 The executive director of the California-based office is John Kim.
 The founding co-directors include Advancement Project co-founders Constance L. Rice, Stephen R. English, and Molly Munger.

 Activities

 Advancement Project National Office

 The Advancement Project National Office is known for its opposition to voter ID laws and advocates for automatic voting rights restoration for all felons.
 This includes working with Voice of the Experienced (VOTE), a Louisiana non-profit organization in 2017.
 In 2018, the organization was also actively involved in the passage of Amendment 4 in Florida, which restores voting rights to most ex-felons.
 The Advancement Project also works with the non-partisan VoteRiders organization to spread state-specific information on voter ID requirements.

 The Advancement Project National Office also advocates for an end to school disciplinary measures which it believes disproportionately put minority children into a school-to-prison pipeline.
 In 2018, the organization's national office partnered with the Alliance for Educational Justice and released a national report on the state and impact of police presence in schools.

 The organization has taken part in Moral Mondays protests, which are liberal demonstrations against Republican public policies.

 In 2019, Ben & Jerry's partnered with the Advancement Project on a campaign focused on criminal justice reform.
 The campaign included efforts to shut down a St. Louis jail, Workhouse, and other similar jails.